Navigating a Successful Shift to Value-Based Care

 Exchange of member information with in-network providers

-The proposed rule is intended to support progress toward value-based care contracting and facilitate care coordination.
-If confirmed, payers will be required to share claim, encounter, and prior authorization requests and decisions with in-network providers through a Provider Access API.
+The final rule is intended to support progress toward value-based care contracting and facilitate care coordination.
+Payers are required to share claim, encounter, and prior authorization requests and decisions with in-network providers through a Provider Access API.

 Updates to technical and operational requirements for prior authorization

-The CMS Advance Notice outlines the API requirements for prior authorization exchange and operational changes to prior authorization review practices.
+The final rule outlines the API requirements for prior authorization exchange and operational changes to prior authorization review practices.

 Determine the best solution, or set of solutions, to meet CMS requirements for health data exchange: